IBM/decentralized-energy-fabric-on-IBP20/README.md

 2. Launch the IBM Blockchain Platform 2.0 and Kubernetes Services on the IBM Cloud.
 3. Install chaincode on the peer node.
 4. Instantiate the chaincode on the peer node.
-5. Execute the decentralized energy smart contract transactions from client applications.
+5. Execute the decentralized energy smart contract transactions from a node.js application.

 # Included components
 *   [IBM Blockchain Platform 2.0](https://console.bluemix.net/docs/services/blockchain/howto/ibp-v2-deploy-iks.html#ibp-v2-deploy-iks) gives you total control of your blockchain network with a user interface that can simplify and accelerate your journey to deploy and manage blockchain components on the IBM Cloud Kubernetes Service.